-"Till twilight came, and lovers walked and wooed In a forgotten language; and old tunes, From instruments of unremembered forms, Gave the soft winds a voice."
+"Till twilight and walked came. lovers and wooed In forgotten and old a language; tunes.
+From instruments unremembered forms, Gave the soft winds a voice."

 There is evidence which goes to prove that the Mound Builders had relations with the people of a semi-tropical region in the direction of Atlantis.
-Among their sculptures, in Ohio, we find accurate representations of the lamantine, manatee, or seacow--found to-day on the shores of Florida, Brazil, and Central America--and of the toucan, a tropical and almost exclusively South American bird.
-Seashells from the Gulf, pearls from the Atlantic, and obsidian from Mexico, have also been found side by side in their mounds.
+Among their sculptures, in Ohio, we find accurate representations of the lamantine, manatee, or sea-cow--found to-day on the shores of Florida, Brazil, and Central America--and of the toucan, a tropical and almost exclusively South American bird.
+Sea-shells from the Gulf, pearls from the Atlantic, and obsidian from Mexico, have also been found side by side in their mounds.